bernadettemm/datacamp-projects/README.md

 Skills practised
 - Data manipulation and creating data frame with pandas and data visualisation (line and scatter plots) with matplotlib
 - Data subsetting
-Take a look at the project
+Take a look my the project here https://github.com/bernadettemm/datacamp-projects/blob/master/Investigating%20Netflix%20Movies%20and%20Guest%20Stars%20in%20The%20Office/notebook.ipynb